 Eliminate reliance on subjective "feel."
 Is that shift quick?
 Does that axle rotate smoothly?
 Does that wheel spin so truly it doesn't even look like it's moving?
 Does that bolt feel like it's about to "bottom out?"
 These are all subjective judgments, and as long as they are the basis for mechanical technique, then results will be inconsistent.
 Each of these examples can be evaluated with non-subjective methods; learn these methods at BBI!

 Eliminate reliance on memorization, and eliminate the need to take notes.
 Good mechanics know they don't know everything, but they know how to look up the answer when they need it.
 In order to do that, a good mechanic needs to be trained from the beginning on how to rely on information resources.
 Only BBI writes and publishes a manual for professional bicycle mechanics (Barnett's Manual DX).
 The manual is the heart of our training program, and it will become the most frequently used tool on your workbench.
-It's over 11,000 pages long, and includes over 10,000 hi-res color photos.
+It's over 13,000 pages long, and includes over 14,000 hi-res color photos and illustrations.
 Two things our students never need to worry about is whether they'll be able to remember everything they were shown or whether they did enough note taking during class!

 Our Instructional Approach